Granada, Córdoba, and Spain's Costa del Sol

 Water — so rare and precious in most of the Islamic world — was the purest symbol of life.
 Whether providing for its 2,000 thirsty residents, masking secret conversations, or just flowing playfully, water was integral to the space the Alhambra created.

 For centuries, Europe struggled to push the Moors back into Africa.
-This campaign was known as the Reconquista.
+This campaign was called the Reconquista.
 Finally, in 1492, the Moors were defeated.
-The victorious Christian forces established their rule with gusto here, in this strategic, last Muslim stronghold.
+The victorious Christian forces established their rule with gusto here in this last Muslim stronghold.

 This victory helped provide the foundation for Spain's Golden Age.
 Within a generation, Spain's king, Charles V, was the most powerful man in the world.